Chick Brooder Setup | Raising Baby Chicks

 6. Feed

-You can also source your feed locally at a local feed store such as Tractor Supply or from another local feed mill.
+Another option is to source chick feed locally at a local feed store such as Tractor Supply or from another local feed mill.

 7. Grit